Year 5

 In English, we have been continuing with preparing to write a biography, about either King Henry VIII or Anne Boleyn.
 The children improved a 'WABOLL', and have begun to plan their writing too.
 Next week, we will be completed our first drafts, before editing and writing our final drafts.

-This week, the children also learnt all about Hnery VIII's six marriages!
+This week, the children also learnt all about Henry VIII's six marriages!
 The children conducted their own research and wrote a fact file about one of the ladies, and shared their findings with the class.

 This led wonderfully to our school trip to the Tower of London on Thursday!
 We had a brilliant day, learning lots about what the tower was used for in Tudor times.
 The children behaved beautifully and were given compliments on their behaviour by members of the public!
 Well done Year 5.
 What a fantastic day!